sagemath/sagewiki_to_gh-2022-10-10/days3/sprints/objconst.md

 == gmpy lessons??? ==

 Do "sage -i gmpy-1.0.1".
-Then you can see the following:
+Then you can see the following (*ignore* the wall time):